 Sometimes, quite simply, Kristen Bell doesn't give a fork.

 Not about the big stuff, of course.
-The native of Huntington Woods, Michigan couldn't have more gratitude for the career she's spent the last two decades building, from The Shield and Everwood guest spots, to her career-making role as sardonic teen private eye Veronica Mars to Frozen and every Good Place beyond.
-And there are few things in this world more precious than her 13-year relationship with fellow actor Dax Shepard and their daughters Lincoln, 7, and Delta, 5.
+The native of Huntington Woods, Michigan couldn't have more gratitude for the career she's spent the last two decades building, from The Shield and Everwood guest spots, to her career-making role as sardonic teen private eye in Veronica Mars to Frozen and every Good Place beyond.
+And there are few things in this world more precious than her relationship with fellow actor Dax Shepard and their daughters Lincoln, 8, and Delta, 6.

 But the small things?
 The sorts of issues everyone is always telling you not to sweat?
 Yeah, she couldn't possibly get worked up over all of that.
 Take the way she responded to all the hubbub over her admission that her youngest was still using diapers at night.